Jrc356/avokudos/README.md

    <!-- TODO: verify this is needed -->
    2. `chat:write`: for the bot to write messages
    3. `reactions:read`: so that the bot can react to reaction events
+   4. `groups:history`: so that the bot can read and react to messages sent in private channels
 4. Install app in workspace
 5. Copy the `Bot User Oauth Toekn`
 6. Enable `Socket Mode` in `Settings > Socket Mode`